UST-QuAntiL/qiskit-service/README.md

 ```

 ## Transpilation Request
-Send implementation, input, QPU information, and your IBM Quantum Experience token to the API to get depth and width of resulting circuit.
+Send implementation, input, QPU information, and your IBM Quantum Experience token to the API to get depth, width, and the transpiled qasm circuit of the resulting circuit.
+*Note*: ``token`` should either be in ``input-params`` or extra.
+Both variants are combined here or illustration purposes.
 `POST /qiskit-service/api/v1.0/transpile`

+#### Transpilation via URL
 ```
 {
     "impl-url": "URL-OF-IMPLEMENTATION",
+    "impl-language": "Qiskit"/"QASM"
     "qpu-name": "NAME-OF-QPU",
     "input-params": {
         "PARAM-NAME-1": {